New Research Aims to Improve Health in Menopause

 “We found that with estrogen loss and sleep fragmentation, which is the pattern of repeated sleep interruption from hot flashes, each have an independent adverse impact,” Rahman says.
 “When you combine the two, all of the cardiometabolic factors we examined were negatively affected.
 These were powerful, impactful results.”

-Funded by the National Institutes of Health, the five-year study involved two parts.
+Funded by the National Institutes of Health (NIH), the five-year study involved two parts.
 First, they brought pre-menopausal women under age 45 to a sleep lab to repeatedly wake them with a loud alarm overnight for three nights, imitating sleep interruptions caused by hot flashes, which affect about 70% of women.
 Next, researchers temporarily lowered participants’ estrogen levels for a few weeks to mimic menopause and participants returned to the lab to repeat the same sleep-interruption experiment.

 “In this short period of time, we saw a problematic change of 14%, on average, across multiple cardiometabolic outcomes such as blood pressure, fasting glucose, and heart rate, and up to 50% change in individual cardiometabolic outcomes,” says Rahman.
 “And if you compound this, knowing that menopause symptoms and sleep disturbance can last for up to 10 years, you can imagine what could happen over a longer period.”